bbirdiman/alice-in-wonderland/alice3.md

 violently, dropped the white kid gloves and the fan, and skurried away into the darkness as hard as he could go.

- [Giant Alice watching Rabbit run away.]
+ ![Giant Alice watching Rabbit run away.]
  (http://z-m-l.com/go/alice/alice_watching.png)

 Alice took up the fan and gloves, and, as the hall was very hot, she kept